stefanthurnherr/sms-temperature-control/README.md

 Ideas to be implemented in the future
 -------------------------------------
 * Warn administrator if balance falls below (configurable) threshold (for prepaid SIM cards)
+* Use a .lock file to prevent process_sms.py script from running twice (if run takes longer than configured crontab interval)
+* Configurable timer function for switching relays on/off

 How to install a python module